dojo/docs/dojox/charting.rst

 * easing: the easing function to use for the animation
 * rate: the animation rate

 Basically these are the same parameters than the ones passe to dojo.Animation.
-See `Animation quickstart <quickstart/Animation#animation-properties>`_ documentation for details.
+See :ref:`Animation quickstart <quickstart/Animation>` documentation for details.

-See `Animated Chart <dojox/charting#id1>`_ for a full example.
+See :ref:`Animated Chart <dojox/charting>` for a full example.

 ================